 Rome is a popular enough hub in Europe that, if you look early enough, you can probably find a decent deal.
 Your best bet is to find airfare deals is to avoid travelling during the high season (May – end of September).
 Average fares during the shoulder season (April or October) are approximately $600 return.

-Insider tip: If you have a couple extra days to spare, you may also want to consider flying to one of the bigger airports in Europe such as Amsterdam, Paris, or London that often offer cheaper deals.
+Insider tip: If you have a couple of extra days to spare, you may also want to consider flying to one of the bigger airports in Europe such as Amsterdam, Paris, or London that often offer cheaper deals.
 From there, you can then catch a smaller flight with Ryanair or Easy Jet.
 These small flights can usually be purchased for under $100 each way including paying for checked luggage if you book early enough in advance.